Blog

 2. Shape your product idea and define its key features

-You can start with standard components, more-or-less (like Course pages, User Profiles, Rating System, Messaging, etc.) and get more advanced as your project grows (live video communication, multi-language support, dashboards, etc.)
+You can start with standard components, more-or-less (like Course pages, User Profiles, Rating System, Messaging, etc.) and get more advanced as your project grows (live video communication, multi-language support, dashboards, etc.).
+If your platform requires unique functionalities, having access to the source code allows for advanced customization and the addition of specialized features tailored to your needs.

 Once the elearning platform features are outlined, you can proceed to creating a business model and developing architecture for your product.